chef/chef-client-docs/content/kitchen/using_test_kitchen.md

 The release of the Chef Infra 19 introduced a few licensing-related changes to the test-kitchen to ensure compatibility with Infra 19.
 Test-kitchen needs to comply with the licensing changes for chef-19, however, there is no benefit to the community and hence those changes are not pushed up to test-kitchen/test-kitchen.
 Instead, we forked chef/test-kitchen.

-As part of the forking process, test kitchen has been rebranded to Chef Test Kitchen Enterprise, with the version commencing at 1.0.0.
+As part of the forking process, test kitchen has been re-branded to Chef Test Kitchen Enterprise, with the version commencing at 1.0.0.
 Additionally, the repository has been renamed to chef/chef-test-kitchen-enterprise.
 There are no changes to how we invoke test-kitchen; this update primarily focuses on branding modifications.

 ## Installation